mui/mui-x/docs/data/date-pickers/time-range-picker/time-range-picker.md

   It renders the view inside a modal and does not allow editing values directly inside the field.

 - The `TimeRangePicker` component which renders `DesktopTimeRangePicker` or `MobileTimeRangePicker` depending on the device it runs on.

-- The `StaticTimeRangePicker` component which renders without the popover/modal and field.

 {{"demo": "ResponsiveTimeRangePickers.js"}}